kairos-io/kcrypt-discovery-challenger/pkg/attestation/README.md

 - VerifyProof(initBytes []byte, proofBytes []byte, expectedSecret []byte) (VerificationResult, error)
 - IssuePassphrase(initBytes []byte, proofBytes []byte, expectedSecret []byte) ([]byte, error)

 The server accepts AttestationInit, generates an EncryptedCredential (challenge) bound to EK+AK params (no PCRs), and later verifies the secret and the PCR quote signature using the AK public contained within the attestation parameters.
+The server also verifies that the provided PCR values are consistent with the TPM quote to ensure they are cryptographically bound to the quote.
 After verification, it delegates policy/enrollment to the injected Attestator and returns a passphrase or error.

 ### Selective Enrollment
 This package does not implement enrollment.
 The server injects an Attestator which receives final verified attestation data and decides enrollment/validation and passphrase issuance.
 Typical policies (for reference):